Pilatch/easy-element/README.md

 Do _not_ rely on `this.shadowRoot` in your JavaScript class, as that will not work in the ES5 output.
 To manipulate the innards of your web component and retain feature parity, limit yourself to use of `this.querySelector` and `this.querySelectorAll` to get references to elements.
 Anything else (such as `this.innerHTML` or `this.lastElementChild` or `this.childNodes` or `this.shadowRoot` etc.) would _not_ return the same answers between the ES5 and class-based implementations.

 Easy Element has no way of knowing whether your CSS selector was intended to style the element itself or one of its child elements.
-This can be an issue when stlying shadow DOM because, for most elements, all the styles get dumped into the shadow root.
+This can be an issue when stlying shadow DOM because all the styles get dumped into the shadow root.
 That means if you have an element that renders like this:

 ```html
 <vehicle-picker class="electric">